jhu-library-applications/geoblacklight/README.md

 ### Run the Application

-The rake task below will spin up Solr, index the test fixture documents, and start Puma the default Rails web server.
+The rake task below will spin up Solr, index the test fixture documents, and start the default Rails web server.

 ```bash
 bundle exec rake jhu:server